box/box-typescript-sdk-gen/docs/shieldInformationBarrierSegments.md

   - Used as `shield_information_barrier_segment_id` in path `path` of the API call
 - requestBody `UpdateShieldInformationBarrierSegmentByIdRequestBodyArg`
   - Used as requestBody for the API call
+- headers `UpdateShieldInformationBarrierSegmentByIdHeadersArg`
+  - Used as headers for the API call

 ### Returns